-If we were to somehow organize and convince Congress that a \$1/gal tax on gas now would make their political futures brighter than the alternative.
+If we were to somehow organize and convince Congress (which is, of course, unlikely...and perhaps this is a pipe dream because it would so wildly unpopular that it would be perceived as political suicide unless the peak oil case was made and made well) that a 5oc-\$1/gal tax on gas now would make their political futures brighter than the alternative.
 I maintain that's the first rational course of action as I've said in many posts on this blog.